 · · ·

 On May 20, 2018 my life changed when I became a mother to Ellis, my first and only child who was stillborn while I was seven months pregnant.
 The experience of losing him completely rocked my worldview.
 I now deeply understand the fragility of life, the illusion of control, the inevitability of suffering, the magnitude of grief, the profound pain of losing a child, the beauty in vulnerability, and ultimately the incredible opportunity we have as humans to create and love.
-As a result, I feel called to write about of what I've experienced, to honor my son's life and to share the gifts he came to bring us.
-I hope to use the skills I've gained in my professional and creative life to open people's eyes to the light in this world.
+As a result, I feel called to write about of what I've experienced, to honor my son's life and to share the gifts he’s brought us.
+I hope to use the skills I've gained in my professional and creative life to open people's eyes to the light and wonder in this world.